Skip to content

 What Dedicated Funds Get Right

 Institutional infrastructure.
 Custody, reporting, compliance, risk systems, counterparty management.
 All built and operational.
-For a pension fund that wants tail protection without building an internal derivatives operation, a fund allocation is the path of least resistance.
+For a pension fund that wants tail protection without building an internal derivatives operation, a fund allocation is simply the path of least resistance.

 Where They Fall Short for Some Investors

 High minimums.
 Institutional tail risk funds typically require $5-25 million minimum allocations.
 That prices out a large segment of investors who could genuinely benefit from tail protection: smaller institutions, family offices, and high-net-worth individuals running concentrated portfolios.
+The minimum threshold alone is probably the biggest barrier to wider adoption of systematic tail hedging.

 For a board or investment committee trying to understand their portfolio risk in real time, this is a genuine problem.
 During normal markets, opacity is a mild annoyance.
-During a crisis, when you need to know exactly what your hedge is doing and whether it is time to monetize, the black box becomes a real obstacle.
+During a crisis, when you need to know exactly what your hedge is doing and whether it’s time to monetize, the black box becomes a real obstacle.

 Who Should Look Beyond the Fund Model